 Shulman received his BA and Ph.D. from Yale in Renaissance Studies.
 His dissertation, which examined how heroes made decisions in the complex world of renaissance epic poetry, received the John Addison Porter Prize and forms the basis of The Pale Cast of Thought: Hesitation and Decision in the Renaissance Epic (University of Delaware Press, 1998).
 He also has written the introduction to Robert K. Merton's The Travels and Adventures of Serendipity: A Study in Historical Semantics and the Sociology of Science (published by Princeton University Press, 2003).

-He serves on the board of Smith College, where he serves on the Educational Matters, Investment, and Campus Life (Chair) committees.
+He serves on the board of Smith College, where he serves on the Educational Matters, Investment, and Campus Life (Chair) committees, and on the Digital Public Library of America (DPLA) Content Strategy Committee.